jjtiger/Crypto-Cluster/README.md

 ![](coolclusters.jpg)

-# Crypto-Cluster
+# Investment Crypto-Cluster
-As a Senior Manager at the Advisory Services team on a Big Four firm.
-One of your most important clients, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers, however, they are lost in the immense universe of cryptocurrencies.

-Tasked with analysis, interpretation, and presentation by generating a report of what cryptocurrencies are available on the trading market and how they can be grouped using classification.
+Tasked with analysis, interpretation, and presentation of a report on what cryptocurrencies are available in the trading market and how they can be grouped using a classification model to find trends and investment opportunities.

 In this project, there are unsupervivsed learning and Amazon SageMaker skills exhibited by clustering cryptocurrencies and creating plots to present results.

-Main goals:
+Action Plan:

 Data Preprocessing: Prepare data for dimension reduction with PCA and clustering using K-Means.